olimorris/onedarkpro.nvim/README.md

 **Terminal themes**

+The theme comes with the ability to export colors to Kitty, Alacritty and Windows Terminal using the following commands:

+- `:OnedarkproExportToKitty`
+- `:OnedarkproExportToAlacritty`
+- `:OnedarkproExportToWindowsTerminal`

-The theme comes with [Alacritty](https://github.com/alacritty/alacritty) and [Kitty](https://github.com/kovidgoyal/kitty) colorschemes.
-These can be found in the [extras](https://github.com/olimorris/onedarkpro.nvim/tree/main/extras) folder.
+The templates for these themes can be found in the [extra](https://github.com/olimorris/onedarkpro.nvim/tree/main/lua/onedarkpro/extra) folder.

 **Toggling between themes**